arcataroger/generac-next-dvds/README.md

 - [x] I've included my DVD inventory here (below) - please add this data to the "database"
 - [x] Right under the title, show a count of how many DVDs I currently have for sale
 - [x] Use grid
+- [x] Order the DVDs in the grid by Release Year, descending.
 - [x] When a user selects a DVD, show it as "selected" somehow
 - [x] Put an "Add to Cart" button at the bottom
 - [x] When a user clicks "Add to Cart", move all of the selected DVDs to a cart area